Powerlearnproject/se-assignment-2-introduction-to-software-engineering-MarkBrianK/README.md

     Deployment:
         Release the software to users and deploy it in the production enviroment.
     Maintenance:
-        Provide onoing support, fix bugs, and make necessary updates and improvements.
+        Provide ongoing support, fix bugs, and make necessary updates and improvements.

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering:

-    In agile model Development is divided into small, iterative cycles called sprints while in waterfall model pases are completed one after the othet.
+    In agile model Development is divided into small, iterative cycles called sprints while in waterfall model pases are completed one after the other.

     In agile model there is regular feedback from customers throughout the development process while the waterfall model emphasizes on detailed documentation.